 There are a number of defenses that can be used in a DUI case.
 An attorney will first look at the arrest record and make sure that if there was probable cause and if police procedure was followed correctly.
 Witness testimony could be needed to prove your physical and mental state at the time of the arrest.
 Challenging a police officer’s motives for suspecting alcohol-induced behavior is one of the most common defense tactics used.

-A California DUI lawyer can also try and plea the case down to a wet reckless driving.
+An attorney can also try and plea the case down to a wet reckless driving.
 This is only applicable in first offense cases where no accident or injury was involved.
 The charges are reduced to reckless driving, which carries no jail time.